NRIs can now use UPI with their NRI Account and International Phone Number.

 Millions of NRIs will greatly benefit from this decision when making payments or transfers, such as sending money to loved ones, investing in India without relying on online banking, or paying Indian shops accepting UPI.
 NRIs can profit from it in the following ways:

-• NRIs could use the auto debit option for regular expenses for their parents and other family members in India.
+- NRIs could use the auto debit option to pay their parents and other family members in India for regular expenses.

 Many people applaud NPCI’s decision to revolutionise cross-border payments for customers with NRI accounts.
 Additionally, NRI visitors can easily make purchases without needing pricey foreign credit cards or Internet banking.